At first glance, your email subject line is what a hiring manager uses to judge if your internship application email is worth opening or not.

 It also adds a personal touch to your message, thereby increasing the probability of your email being read

-The Best Email Subject Line For Internship Application are:
+The Best Email Subject Line For Internship Applications are:

-This subject line can be used when you’re emailing a recruiter or hiring manager to know more about the internship position or job you’re applying.
+This subject line can be used when you’re emailing a recruiter or hiring manager to know more about the internship position or job you’re applying for.

 If you’re looking for a job, you can also switch it up to something like “Question about [Job opportunity]”